BankCx/OnlineBanking/README.md

-# Bank of CX - Online Banking
+# Bank of Checkmarx - Online Banking